hdwivedi1193/notebook/README.md

 ## Usage

-1. Open the frontend application in your browser (usually at `http://localhost:5000`).
+1. Open the frontend application in your browser (usually at `http://localhost:3000`).
 2. Register a new user or log in with existing credentials.
-3. Use the provided UI to create, view, update, and delete notes.
+3. Use the provided UI to create, view, update, and delete your notes.
+Each user can only manage their own notes.

 ## Example API Endpoints

+- **POST api/auth/create/user**: Register a new user
+- **POST /api/auth/login**: Log in an existing user
-- **POST /api/notes/create**: Create a new note
+- **POST /api/notes/create**: Create a new note (authenticated)
-- **GET /api/notes/all**: Retrieve all notes
+- **GET /api/notes/all**: Retrieve all notes for the logged-in user
-- **PUT /api/notes/update/:id**: Update a specific note
+- **PUT /api/notes/update/:id**: Update a specific note (authenticated)
-- **DELETE /api/notes/delete/:id**: Delete a specific note
+- **DELETE /api/notes/delete/:id**: Delete a specific note (authenticated)

+## Auth Context

+To manage authentication state and user data, the app utilizes an **Auth Context**.
+This context provides methods for logging in, signing up, and tracking the current user's authentication state throughout the application.

 ## Contributing

 Feel free to fork the repository and submit pull requests.
 Contributions are welcome!